 Our Medicaid provision-I do want to stress this-is not a mandate on the States, as some have claimed.
-If the States want to continue operating their independent living program with the curwho will testify in support of older foster children today.
+If the States want to continue operating their independent living program with the current funding level, nothing in our legislation stops them.